COVID-19 Updates: State of public health emergency declared.

 - In the wild, raccoons feed on fruits, nuts, berries and insects, and foods that can be found near water such as fish, birds, eggs and frogs.

 - Near human habitation, raccoons will eat whatever we deliberately or inadvertently provide, such as garbage, chickens, corn, compost, bird seed or pet food.

 - Raccoons are nocturnal, though they may also roam in the day.
 They make their dens in culverts, attics, chimneys, outbuildings, tree hollows, barns, abandoned buildings or rock crevices.

-How can raccoons be a nuisance to people?
+How raccoons can be a nuisance

 - Raccoons can leave a mess when they root through poorly secured garbage or compost.

 - Raccoons may raid gardens and damage or partially eat the vegetables within it.

 - When attempting to gain access to the attic or crawlspace of a house, raccoons may tear at broken shingles, soffits and fascia boards.
 Once inside, raccoons can be noisy.
 There's also a risk that they'll chew wiring or block exhaust vents, creating a fire hazard.